avandekleut/avandekleut.github.io/assets/reinforce/reinforce.md

 header:
   teaser: /assets/reinforce/######################
 ---
+## Why $Q$-learning isn't always enough

 In the [previous post](dqn) we took a deep dive into deep $Q$-learning, the technique that [scored human-level performance](https://www.nature.com/articles/nature14236) from raw pixels on Atari games like Breakout.
 This technique was developed to allow $Q$-learning on continuous observation spaces $\mathcal{S}$.
 The fundamental limitation of deep $Q$-learning, however, is that it only work on MDPs with discrete action spaces $\mathcal{A}$.

 $Q$-learning works by learning to estimate the values of $Q^\pi(s_t, a_t)$ for every state-action pair $(s_t, a_t)$.
 Then, given a state $s_t$, it uses a greedy policy that just chooses the action with the highest $Q$ value:

 $$
 \pi(a_t \mid s_t) =
 \begin{cases}
 1 & a_t = \arg \max_{a_t} Q^\pi(s_t, a_t) \\
 0 & \text{otherwise}
 \end{cases}
 $$

-This policy is deterministic (always chooses the same action).
-This can be a problem when we want our agent to explore more.
+This policy is deterministic (i.e., always chooses the same action).
+This can be a problem when we want our agent to explore, since exploration requires trying out different actions.
 We solved this problem somewhat using $\epsilon$-greedy policies and epsilon decay, but what if we wanted our policy to be stochastic?
-In the most general description, policies are just probability distributions over actions, and we sample actions from those probability distributions.
+In their most general definition, policies are just probability distributions over actions, and we sample actions from those probability distributions.
 More narrow distributions are more likely to choose the same actions (with policies like those used in $Q$-learning as an extreme example), and more broad distributions are more likely to choose different actions (with a random agent as an extreme example).

 In order to use continuous action spaces and have stochastic policies, we have to model the policy $\pi$ directly.
 We can parametrize our policy using some parameters $\theta$ to produce a distribution over actions: